staticlibs/staticlib_pimpl/README.md

 PIMPL implementation
 --------------------

-This library implements PIMPL idiom (also known as "opaque pointers" or "compilation firewall").
+This library implements a PIMPL idiom (also known as "opaque pointers" or "compilation firewall").
 The main part is a `PimplObject` class that declares an inner protected `PimplObject::Impl` class and a `std::unique_ptr<PimplObject::Impl>` pointing to the instance of `Impl` class. `PimplObject` also implements move-constructor and move-assigning-operator that effectively move the `Impl` pointer.